 This point relates to both point number one and two, that is, the Prophet, peace be upon him, made the instructions short and simple and started them with verbs (say and eat).
 Again, there was no need for embellishments.

-If you want to put this advice-giving into practice according to how the Prophet, peace be upon him, did it then join me in the 13 Days Better Muslim Parenting Challenge where we practice this on Days 11 and 12.
+If you want to put this advice-giving into practice according to how the Prophet, peace be upon him, did it then join me in the 5 Qualities of a Muslim Parent where we practice this in Lessons 11 and 12.
 We go into this in more details.